 T-Shirt: The Outrage (L) | Belt: Etsy | Belt Buckle: Etsy | Earrings: Cober Hoops c/o Jenny Bird | Bag: ALLSAINTS via Rent the Runway Unlimited | Jeans: Authentic Stretch Button Fly c/o Everlane (32 Short) | Boots: La Canadienne | Sunglasses: Ray-Ban | Sweater Coat: Nordstrom (very old)

 Get you an influencer friend that when you're in the background of her photo and you just got back from the gym and won't want to be like that on the blog, she does a crappy job of cloning you out of the photo!
 My friend and I both are slammed with work right now, she was driving past where I live to head to the grocery store and asked if I wanted to join her.
 Earlier that morning I attended an event for DC Goodwill which was celebrating the launch of their podcast, Finding Your Good.
 They had breakfast and several racks of curated finds from local influencers.
-Emerson and I went and while we didn't get any clothing, she got some unicorn figurines for her room and I scored some candlesticks and serveware for hosting Thanksgiving.
+My daughter and I went and while we didn't get any clothing, she got some unicorn figurines for her room and I scored some candlesticks and serveware for hosting Thanksgiving.
 When my friend called to see if I was free for a grocery date, I had recently come home from the event so was dressed and ready to go so this is what I wore all day.
 The cardigan/coat thing is from Nordstrom and is old.
 It made it's blog debut in this post though I think I had it since 2014.
 I know I bought it on clearance, it was originally some crazy amount since it's super thick cashmere with real leather details and I got it for… oh gosh it HAD to be less than $200 for me to buy it.
 I do recall the only size they had left was Large and I felt it was fate.
 Five years later, it has totally been worth it and continues to be one of my favorite wardrobe pieces!
 It's impossible to link to “similar” because similar doesn't really exist – it's a different silhouette or weight or fabric.
 Just know sometimes those random items you find in the sale department in your size that aren't what you were looking for can end up one of the best purchases of a decade!

 Coat: Italian Wool Lady Coat c/o Talbots (14P) | Turtleneck: Nordstrom (old; similar) | Pants: Banana Republic (14, shortened by tailor) | Booties: MIA | Earrings: Cober Hoops c/o Jenny Bird | Bag: ALLSAINTS via Rent the Runway Unlimited

 Wednesday night I met with the founder of the plus size clothing brand Pari Passu, Rosana from DC Style Factory, and two women from Nordstrom to do a walk-through for the next day's trunk show and then for dinner at Jaleo.
 My back, as I mentioned in Saturday's Weekend Reads, was really bad.
 I took Advil and CBD pills and decided to wear something that looked more fabulous than I felt while still being comfy.
 These are the same pants from this hot pink pantsuit.
 The cashmere turtleneck is old, I think as old as the cashmere sweater coat above.
 It has the same “Nordstrom Collection” label inside.
 The coat you've seen before, the first time it was on the blog was in this post.
 Shoes, earrings, and bag are all regularly worn.
 The outfit did me well, it was comfy, it gave me strength to be sociable and fun even though I hurt, and looked so cute I had four different strangers compliment me on it!
 The bag is from Rent the Runway, and if you're a new customer, you can get $100 off your first month when you use the code RTRDC22F051.

 Coat: Italian Wool Lady Coat c/o Talbots (14P) | Sweater: Cashmere Audrey Sweater c/o Talbots (L) | Pants: Tresa Wide-Leg Pants c/o Universal Standard (XS Petite) | Shoes: Clarks | Necklace: Ann Taylor (very old)